keuperj/keuper-labs/_members/janis.md

 ---

 {% capture text %}
-**Janis Keuper** is Professor for Data Science and Head of the *Institute for Machine Learning and Analytics* (IMLA) at Offenburg University.
-He also leads the *Machine Learning in HPC* group at Fraunhofer ITWM in Kaiserslautern.
+**Janis Keuper** is full Professor for Data Science and Head of the *Institute for Machine Learning and Analytics* (IMLA) at Offenburg University.

 {%
   include link.html